Nytrock/MyProjects/README.md

 # List of projects
 ## [Madness cooking](https://github.com/Nytrock/Madness_Cooking_EN)
-- Status: ⬆ Update is possible
+- Status: ⏳ Under development
 - Date of creation: Summer 2021
 - Description: My first game on Unity and therefore the first big project.
 It is a mixture of a farming simulator and a cafe simulator, made in the style of pixel art.
 Initially, the project was supposed to also include a platformer genre with RPG elements, but due to tight deadlines and unprofessionalism, this was cut out.
 As a test of the pen, it will do
 - Plans: Now I'm updating graphics and balance, and fixing bugs, as without it